 On August 28, 2018, the FASB issued guidance for Compensation - Retirement Benefits - Defined Benefit Plans - General which addresses changes to the disclosure requirement for defined benefit plans.
 The amendments in this guidance modify the disclosure requirements for employers that sponsor defined benefit pension or other postretirement plans.
-Specifically certain disclosure requirements are removed (i.e. the amounts of accumulated other comprehensive income expected to be recognized as components of net periodic benefit cost over the next fiscal year, related party disclosures concerning the amount of future annual benefits covered by an insurance and annuity contracts and significant transactions between the employer and related parties and the plan) while certain other disclosures are added (i.e. the weighted-average interest crediting rates for cash balance plans and other plans with promised interest crediting rates, an explanation for the reasons for significant gains and losses related to changes in the benefit obligation for the period).
+Specifically, the guidance removes certain disclosure requirements, including the amounts of accumulated other comprehensive income expected to be recognized as components of net periodic benefit cost over the next fiscal year, related-party disclosures concerning the amount of future annual benefits covered by an insurance and annuity contracts and significant transactions between the employer and related-parties and the plan, and adds other disclosures including the weighted-average interest crediting rates for cash balance plans and other plans with promised interest crediting rates, and an explanation for the reasons for significant gains and losses related to changes in the benefit obligation for the period.
 For public companies, these amendments, will be applied for fiscal years beginning after December 15, 2020.
-The adoption of this guidance should not have a material impact on the presentation and disclosures of the Company's consolidated financial statements.
+The adoption of this guidance will not have a material impact on the presentation and disclosures of the Company's consolidated financial statements.